vysmbln/JS-projects/Maze/README.md

 4. Maze generation.

-5. Create a function for starting row and column.
+5. Create a variables for starting row and column.

+6. Create new variables for grid, verticals and horizontals.

+7. Iterate horizontals and verticals.

+8. Create variable : unitLength.

+9. Create var for goal(end).

+10. Create varriable for ball(start).

+11. Create var for moving the ball up,down, left,right.

+12. Create variable for Game over/Win condition